Chemical Engineering (MS)

 The Master of Science (MS) in Chemical Engineering program is intended for persons having an accredited baccalaureate degree in chemical engineering, but also is available to those with other backgrounds.
 Applicants with other backgrounds should plan on taking additional undergraduate background coursework.

 Students interested in the MS degree program should consult the Director of Graduate Studies in the Department of Chemical Engineering.
 The University of Louisville is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC) to award master's degrees.

 The program of study must be completed with a 3.00 GPA or better for all graduate courses used to satisfy degree requirements.
 Additionally, the program of study must be completed with a 3.00 GPA or better for all academic work attempted in graduate studies.

 The requirements for the Master of Science degree are discussed in more detail in the Degree Requirements section of this catalog.

 The admission standards for the Master of Science program in Chemical Engineering are as follows:

 - All admission applications for the program shall include:

-- Completed application for the School of Interdisciplinary and Graduate Studies
+- A completed application for the Graduate School,

 - Official transcript(s) for all previous post-secondary coursework.
 All transcripts not in English must be certified as authentic and translated verbatim into English.